Yzoni/cs-advanced-network-security/Project 5/README.md

 The 5 fold crossvalidation can be found at `modules/predict_ssl/predict_ssl_test.py`.
 An accuracy of 100 percent was achieved.
 This high percentage can be explained from the relative few amount of applications and there is hardly any difference between executions when collecting data.
+The data used is in the `modules/predict_ssl/samples` folder.

 ####Task 4: